Using playing cards to store hidden data:

 11111 (31): Not a character: End of the pack

 As you can see, we have 5 unused numbers.
-This would allow this encoding method to work with some non-English alphabets, which contain more than 26 letters, but as we are using the English alphabet here, we could use the numbers for things such as spaces, punctuation or the more common numerals.
-I think it is best to use them to represent the most commonly used English words.
+This would allow this encoding method to work with some non-English alphabets containing more than 26 letters, but as we are using the basic English alphabet here, we could use the numbers for things such as spaces, punctuation or the more common numerals.
+If we were going to do this here, I think it would be best to use them to represent the most commonly used English words.
 In this way, we will save even more cards.
 The most commonly used words in the English language are: the, be, to, of, and, a, in, that, have, I, it, for, not, on, with, he, as, you, do, at.
 The word "the" can be ignored.
 Single letter words can be skipped too as they are already in our alphabet.
 This leaves: "be", "to", "of", "and" and "in" for 11010 (26) to 11110 (30).

 I will show later that this alphabet mapping is not as efficient a way for encoding the letters as it could be.
 However, it is simpler than later encodings and a good starting point to understand how this works.